 - 0.15 Knightsbridge is one of two International Shopping Centres in London.
 It is an iconic location famed for its high-end shopping.
 Destinations such as Harrods and Harvey Nichols attract many tourists and other shoppers, creating high volumes of pedestrian movement along the main routes along the boundary of the Area. - 0.16 Many local people feel that Knightsbridge's International Shopping Centre status is being eroded by the loss of retailers and the wider issues that the cafés and sandwich bars, which replace them, bring in terms of 'monoculture', litter and tables and chairs restricting pavement space.
 The presence of buskers is also felt by the community to degrade the area. - 0.17 Knightsbridge's international status attracts tourists as well as shoppers.
 The increasing popularity of the area as a tourist destination is partly a result of the changing character of some of its commercial properties.
 In particular its hotels, bars, cafés, take-aways and restaurants are popular evening and night-time venues, with a number of them having later licences.
-While this is consistent with the emergence of London as a '24-hour' city, the proliferation of such uses can havehas negative impacts on the wider environment. also resulted in parts of Knightsbridge becoming a 'neighbourhood stress area'.
+While this is consistent with the emergence of London as a '24-hour' city, the proliferation of such uses can have negative impacts on the wider environment.